JanaLasser/agent_based_COVID_SEIRX/README.md

 **This software is under development and intended to respond rapidly to the current situation.
-Please use ist with caution and bear in mind that there might be bugs**
+Please use it with caution and bear in mind that there might be bugs**

 Reference: